stfc-sciml/sciml-bench/README.md

 ```

-We have annotated the purpose of each folder/directory witin `<>`.
+We have annotated the purpose of each folder/directory within `<>`.

 ## 2.2 Features

 A typical user-base for the benchmarking framework may include a number of user communities, such as system manufacturers and integrators (for assessing system performance), scientists (for developing new algorithms), and ML enthusiasts (for understanding the basics of various machine learning models and algorithms).
 It is a challenging task to design for and cover all these requirements in a single framework.
 Here, with SciMLBench, we have attempted to cover these requirements through the following set of features:

 * Very flexible, customisable and lightweight framework,
 * Powerful logging and monitoring capabilities,